namtran6701/Agent-Tools/README.md

 # Yahoo Finance Agent

-This notebook demonstrates how to use the Yahoo Finance API to create a financial analysis agent using LangChain and OpenAI's language models.
-The agent can retrieve news, perform fundamental analysis, and provide insights on stocks.
+This notebook `Financial_Analyst_Agentic` demonstrates how to use the Yahoo Finance API to create a financial analysis tool using LangChain and OpenAI's language models.
+The tool can be easily integrated to a Lang Graph Agentic framework and can retrieve news, perform fundamental analysis, and provide insights on stocks.

 ## Features